jboursiquot/learn-to-code-with-go-workshop/welcome.md

 ## Credits

 This material and workshop delivery style originated in part from the work [Johnny Boursiquot](https://twitter.com/jboursiquot) and [Nick Gauthier](https://twitter.com/ngauthier) have done at previous GoBridge workshops.
-We hope to continue evolving this resource to help the awesome GoBridge community volunteers in their teaching efforts around the world.
+We hope to continue evolving this resource to help the awesome GoBridge community volunteers in their teaching efforts.